numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ![upload-file](./images/upload-file2.png)

 Congratulations!
-Your WordPress website is now successfully configured to use IAM role for secure S3 access and WP Offload Media Lite for Amazon S3 plugin to store and serve media files from S3 bucket via CloudFront, enhancing the scalability and performance of your website.
+Your WordPress website is now successfully configured to use the IAM role for secure S3 access and WP Offload Media Lite for Amazon S3 plugin to store and serve media files from the S3 bucket via CloudFront, enhancing the scalability and performance of your website.

-The complete source code of the project is available on [GitHub]().
+The complete source code of the project is available on [GitHub](https://github.com/numerica-ideas/community/tree/master/terraform/aws-scale-wordpress).

+———————

+We have just started our journey to build a network of professionals to grow even more our free knowledge-sharing community that’ll give you a chance to learn interesting things about topics like cloud computing, software development, and software architectures while keeping the door open to more opportunities.

+Does this speak to you?
+If **YES**, feel free to [Join our Discord Server](https://discord.numericaideas.com) to stay in touch with the community and be part of independently organized events.

+———————

 ## Conclusion

 In this article, we learned how to enhance our WordPress deployment on AWS by incorporating scalability features using Auto Scaling Group and optimizing media storage and delivery with S3 and CloudFront.
 By utilizing these powerful AWS services, you can ensure your WordPress application remains highly available, responsive, and cost-efficient as the traffic fluctuates.

+Thanks for reading this article.
+Like, recommend, and share if you enjoyed it.
+Follow us on [Facebook](https://www.facebook.com/numericaideas),  [Twitter](https://twitter.com/numericaideas), and [LinkedIn](https://www.linkedin.com/company/numericaideas) for more content.